vitapublic/wso2-custom-claims-generator/README.md

 ## BYU Custom Claims Generator

-This project is for generating a BYU specific custom cliams for the JSON Web Token and OpenId Connect id_token.
+This project is for generating a BYU specific custom claims for the JSON Web Token and OpenId Connect id_token.
 This is a Key Manager (Either standalone or integrated with IS) project.

 ### Build Process: